Academics

 Senior Capstone

-The program includes Monday through Thursday off-campus internship and mandatory Friday on-campus meetings, as well as an evaluation by teacher or mentor.
-It is a Pass/No Pass graduation requirement.
+A program designed to help students transition from high school to college or other post-secondary opportunities.
+The program includes Monday through Thursday off-campus internship and mandatory Friday on-campus meetings as well as an evaluation by teacher or mentor.
+It is a Pass/No Pass graduation requirement

 Visual/Performing Arts